A local lemma via entropy compression

+\\In the present paper, basically a survey of entropy compression method, we tried to answer these questions.
+We first of all of clarify the (as general as possible) framework in which the EC-method can be applied.
+Namely, the EC-setting coincides with a restricted Moser-Tardos variable setting in which the independent random variables generating the product probability space take values in a common finite set of cardinality $k\in \mathbb{N}$ according to the uniform distribution.
+We then show that in such a setting, a general constructive criterion (in Theorem \ref{teo1} below) alternative to the LLL and CELL criteria can indeed be formulated.
+This ``Entropy-Compression criterion" (EC criterion), i.e. inequality (\ref{condentr}) below, is in general easy to be implemented in applications and, once satisfied, furnishes a general random algorithm which efficiently find a configuration avoiding all bad events.

+\\We also point out that in the specific (and, as fas as we know, unique) case of the acyclic edge coloring, the Entropy-Compression setting goes somehow beyond this restricted Moser-Tardos setting in the sense that bad events not sharing variables are not necessarily mutually independent (and this is an extension w.r.t. the Moser-Tardos framework).

+\\We finally show how to implement the EC criterion to several well known (and hopefully pedagogical) problems in combinatorics.
+These example will be also used to make a comparison between EC and CE criteria trying to clarify in which conditions the EC criterion beats the CE and LLL criteria and to what extent.

-.2cm \\The rest of the paper is organized as follows.
-In Section 2 we introduce the notations and we present our main result (Theorem \ref{teo1}).
+\\The rest of the paper is organized as follows.
+In Section 2 we illustrate the EC setting and we state Theorem \ref{teo1} containing the general EC criterion.
 In Section 3 we give the proof of Theorem \ref{teo1}.
-Finally in Section 4 we present an application about coloring graphs frugally. \0{\emptyset}
+In section 4 we discuss some applications. \0{\emptyset}